steve4744/WhatIsThis/README.md

 WhatIsThis is a lightweight utility plugin aimed at providing block information directly to the player without the need to open a UI.
 This can be helpful in Survival mode to know what a block is without having to break it first, or while looking at other people's builds in Creative mode.

+Inspired by Forge mods such as WAWLA (What Are We Looking At), WAILA (What Am I Looking At) and HWYLA (Here's What You're Looking At), but without the distraction of the display on the screen constantly, and without utilising PlayerMoveEvent.
 Simply by right-clicking the block with a STICK (default) or running command /wt while looking at a block, the block type and the items it drops will be briefly displayed on the side of the screen.

 You must have a clear view of the block being looked at when running the /wt command.
 The range is currently set to 10 blocks - I plan to make this configurable in a future release.
+Both options can be used underwater as well as on land.

 The ability to right-click with an item can be disabled in the config.yml if not required.